digkiatas/digkiatas/README.md

 Hi I am @digkiatas and welcome to my Github profile 👋

-* Theoretical physicist interested in data science/analysis, machine learning, mathematics and new technologies!
+* PhD in Theoretical Physics with a passion for data science/analysis, machine learning, mathematics and new technologies!

 Feel free to connect with me 🙂